 The rear sonar system can be disabled by pushing the OFF switch.
 When the system is disabled, the indicator light on the switch will illuminate.
 Push the switch again to enable the system.
-The
+The indicator light will go off.

 TOW MODE SWITCH